Healthy Oatmeal Raisin Cookies – These delicious cookies are made with oat and buckwheat flours, NO nuts needed!

 - As soon as they come out, take a fork and gently press down on the tops of each cookie (this helps to compact them, which contributes greatly to their resulting texture).

 - Cool on baking sheet for 10 minutes until set.

-Be sure to let the cookies cool for the stated 15-20 minutes, as this ensures that they will hold together in the absence of gluten, eggs, and other binders.
+Be sure to let the cookies cool completely, as this ensures that they will hold together in the absence of gluten, eggs, and other binders.

 Some of the items I use to make this recipe include: